DongShuaike/jadx-ai-mcp/README.md

 - Found it useful?
 Give it a ⭐️
 - Got ideas?
 Open an [issue](https://github.com/zinja-coder/jadx-ai-mcp/issues) or submit a PR
 - Built something on top?
 DM me or mention me — I’ll add it to the README!
+- Do you like my work and keep it going?
+Sponsor this project.

 ---

 Built with ❤️ for the reverse engineering and AI communities.